 This French Entrepreneur founded Chanel in 1910.
 Her fashion brand made the French Modernist style popular and it had a massive influence even on how we dress up today.
 The company was still young when it had to overcome the economic upheaval of World War 1 and 2.

 Chanel handled raw material scarcity problems during the First World War and a bad economy during the Great Depression.
 Yet, she set up a successful shop in Paris.
 Chanel limited sales in France to only perfume and jewellery until the end of the war.
 Despite issues in management and legalities, Chanel saw a resurgence in the 1960s.
 Her perfume, Chanel no. 5 is still among the best-selling perfumes.
-Today, Chanel is still a top couture brand and had business operations around the world.
+Today, Chanel is still a top couture brand and has business operations around the world.

 Ramkripa Ananthan – Automobile Design – Mahindra Auto, India